Associate Professor Teresa Ubide Garralda

 Researcher biography

-I joined UQ in July 2016, after holding a postdoctoral fellowship at Trinity College Dublin for 2.5 years.
-I undertook my postgraduate research in Spain and The Netherlands (Vrije Universiteit Amsterdam), and received my PhD from the University of Zaragoza in December 2013.
-I was born and raised by the sea, in San Sebastián.
+I joined UQ as a Lecturer in July 2016, after holding a postdoctoral fellowship at Trinity College Dublin.
+I undertook my postgraduate research in Spain and The Netherlands (Vrije Universiteit Amsterdam) and received my PhD from the University of Zaragoza in December 2013.
+I was born and raised by the sea, in San Sebastián, and I am fortunate to study a wide range of active and past volcanic systems in different tectonic settings around the world.